henrikjorg/Vertical-farming-master-project/README.md

 * `config.py`

   Stores essential information about the environmental and crop states, such as titles, units, and initial values.
-Additionally, it houses constant parameters used in the simulation
+Additionally, it houses constant parameters used in the simulation.

 ### Example plots